shabeer-syed/acesinehrs/_pages/MHPs.md

   cta_label:
   cta_url:
   caption:
-excerpt: 'Definition <br /> <small><a>  </a></small> Any act of commission or omission by a parent or other caregiver that results in harm, potential for harm, or threat of harm to a child.
-Harm does not need to be intended <br /><br /> {::nomarkdown}<iframe style="display: inline-block;" src=" " frameborder="0" scrolling="0" width="160px" height="30px"></iframe> <iframe style="display: inline-block;" src="" frameborder="0" scrolling="0" width="158px" height="30px"></iframe>{:/nomarkdown}'
+excerpt: 'Definition <br /> <small><a>  </a></small> Any mental disorder in parents (excluding substance misuse) defined as symptoms characterised by clinically significant disturbance in an individual's cognition, emotion regulation, or behavior that reflects a dysfunction in the psychological, biological, or development processes underlying mental functioning. <br /><br /> {::nomarkdown}<iframe style="display: inline-block;" src=" " frameborder="0" scrolling="0" width="160px" height="30px"></iframe> <iframe style="display: inline-block;" src="" frameborder="0" scrolling="0" width="158px" height="30px"></iframe>{:/nomarkdown}'

 ---

 ## Definition

 This domain contains indicators of mutually exclusive symptom clusters aligning with disorder classifications laid out by DSM-5/ICD-10 excluding substance misuse.
 Some codes for self-harm (e.g. overdose) may be represented across both parental mental health problems (MHPs) and parental substance misuse (SM) domains.
+DSM-5 defines mental health problems as symptoms characterised by clinically significant disturbance in an individual's cognition, emotion regulation, or behavior that reflects a dysfunction in the psychological, biological, or development processes underlying mental functioning.

 MHPs indicators are ascertained using read codes, prescriptions, ICD-10 codes or by meeting the higher cut-off score on a validated self-report instrument or validated algorithms with prescriptions.[1](https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-016-0274-7).
 Validated codes for parental MHPs and parental SM are also available via the [HDR UK CALIBER phenotype library](https://phenotypes.healthdatagateway.org/), with the mapping process described by [Kuan et al.](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(19)30012-3/fulltext)

 --------------------------------